 During the signing event, Rolf Alter highlighted that Merida has the support of Mayor Vila to achieve regulatory reform, and emphasised his confidence in Merida meeting and even exceeding international best practices on regulatory policy at the sub-national level.

-Implementation of this agreement will begin in January 2017 and co-operation between the OECD and the Municipality of Merida will be carried out until April 2018.
+Implementation of this agreement began in January 2017 and co-operation between the OECD and the Municipality of Merida will be carried out until April 2018.

 Regulatory Policy Division in Mexico and Latin America OECD @OCDE_RLAC